Julian/cardboard/docs/rules/game_concepts.rst

 108.1
 -----

-Use the *Oracle*\ ™ card :ref:erence when determining a card's wording.
+Use the *Oracle*\ ™ card reference when determining a card's wording.
 A card's Oracle text can be found using the `Gatherer card database <http://gatherer.wizards.com>`_.

 108.2
 -----

-When a rule or text on a card :ref:ers to a "card," it means only a *Magic* card.
+When a rule or text on a card refers to a "card," it means only a *Magic* card.
 This includes both traditional *Magic* cards, which measure approximately 2.5 inches (6.3 cm) by 3.5 inches (8.8 cm) and have a "Deckmaster" back, and nontraditional *Magic* cards, which are oversized and have different backs.
 Tokens aren't considered cards -- even a card that represents a token isn't considered a card for rules purposes.

     a.
-In the text of spells or abilities, the term "card" is used only to :ref:er to a card that's not on the battlefield or on the stack, such as a creature card in a player's hand.
+In the text of spells or abilities, the term "card" is used only to refer to a card that's not on the battlefield or on the stack, such as a creature card in a player's hand.
 For more information, see section 4, :ref:`zones`.

 108.3
 -----